gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She dodged left, then right,
 easily ducking its big, clumsy arms.
 The bot began rocking from side to side to shake her off.
-"Remove her!
+"Disassemble her!
 Disassemble her!"
-Patient ordered.
+Patient shouted manically.

 Lasercase scuttled forward,
 its tentacles snapping at her.